-The Kenyons helped establish the GAR of Washington in 1878, named Stevens Post No. 1 in honor of the territorial governor of the 1850’s, Isaac I. Stevens.
+The Kenyons helped establish the GAR of Washington in 1878, which was named Stevens Post No. 1 in honor of the territorial governor of the 1850s, Isaac I. Stevens.
 Stevens was a career military man and after finishing his service in Washington Territory, in 1862 Stevens was killed while serving as a Union officer in the Civil War.
 In 1885 Viola Kenyon founded the Women’s Auxiliary Relief Corps of the GAR in Seattle, an organization which aided widows and orphans of Union soldiers.
-(In the 1880’s Seattle also had a Daughters of the Confederacy group.)

 In the 1880s several other members of the Dunham and Kenyon families migrated from Michigan to California.
 In 1888 DeWitt & Viola Kenyon moved to Ventura, CA., where DeWitt’s brother Gurdin also lived.
 Two of Viola’s brothers, Alos and Orville, were in Los Angeles, about seventy miles away.

 The war was the defining event of the Kenyons’ lives and reflected the high idealism of their desire to save the Union.
 The state of Michigan was renowned for its rapid response to the call for units to fight in the Civil War, and veterans like DeWitt Kenyon and his surviving brothers were proud and patriotic.

 After her husband’s death in 1903, Viola, age 63, went to live with her brother Orville Dunham and his family in Los Angeles.
 It is not known why Orville Dunham moved again, but by 1910 he was in Olympia, Washington, and was proprietor of a store.
 Viola Kenyon lived with the Dunhams and spent the rest of her life in Olympia, where she resumed her activities with the Women’s Auxiliary of the GAR in Washington State.
 She lived to be 91, dying in 1931.
 She is buried in a section for the Women’s Auxiliary of the GAR, in the Lake View Cemetery on Capitol Hill in Seattle.